JonHam43/SoftwareEngineering/README.md

 This is where the stock images for the pages are stored.
 ## CSS
 This is where we store the CSS files that determine the look of our webpages
-## Backend
-This is where we store the JavaScript and PHP files